alexey7733/code-test-c-1/README.md

 - After that build and run program normally
 - In the console you will see otput of the unit test

+Documentation
+- There is HTML documentation in the doc/doxygen/html folder ad the project root
+ - click index.html file to see documented classes and interfaces